Have you ever seen a logo designer’s sketchbook?

 Let’s get started.

-1. Request a brief
+1. Creative brief

 The first step you should be taking when someone asks for a logo is introducing them to a creative brief specific to logo design.